Asone/nostrss/README.md

 ### Profiles

+#### Default

+You must configure your default Nostr identity through the environment variables.

+You can use a .env file for that.
+Refer to  the [.env.dist](./.env.dist) as example.

+If no private key is provided, a random one will be generated.

+If you have no private key already, you can go on [astral.ninja](https://astral.ninja/) to generate one.

+#### Profile Values

 | Key           | Type          | Required | Description                                                |
 |---------------|---------------|----------|------------------------------------------------------------|
 | id            | String        | Yes      |                                             |